Book with Confidence: Enjoy peace of mind — your 20% deposit is fully refundable up to 60 days before departure. See terms & conditions.

 Arrival

-However, most international travelers prefer to fly to Madrid and take the train or bus directly to Astorga.
-The journey from Madrid to Astorga by train or bus takes approximately 3 hours.
+Most international travelers prefer to fly to Madrid and take the train or bus directly to Leon.
+The jtrain ourney from Madrid to Leon by train takes approximately 2.5 hours, while by bus it takes around 4 hours.

-Direct trains from Madrid to Astorga, operated by Renfe, Spain's national railway company.
-Madrid's main train station for northern destinations like Astorga is Madrid-Chamartín-Clara Campoamor, which can be reached from the international airport by taking the Cercania train line C1.
+Direct trains from Madrid to Leonare operated by Renfe, Spain's national railway company.
+Madrid's main train station for northern destinations like Leon is Madrid-Chamartín-Clara Campoamor, which can be reached from the international airport by taking the Cercania train line C1.

 Departure